Foxh0und/flawlessrhetoric/_posts/2020-04-15-Using libpst to convert PST to MBOX, and understanding Thunderbird's folder structure.md

 Thunderbird uses a folder structure that can be somewhat challenging to understand, and isn't clearly laid out.

 <br>
 Under the hood in the file system, each mbox file represents a folder.
-However, each folder if is also a directory with it's own sub folders, must be a directory object with the `.sbd` suffix.
+If the mailbox also contains subfolders, a directory must exist, and named the same, with a suffix of .sbd.

-If the folder is just a subdirectory with no mail, it's parent directory must contain a plain file name with the same name as the directory( without the .sbd)
+If the folder is just a subdirectory with no mail in itself, it's parent directory must contain a plain file name with the same name as the directory (without the .sbd).

 <br>
 For example, consider the following directory